Myopia: Spending time outdoors

 Some studies have indicated that having children spend time outdoors reduces the incidence of myopia.
 A 2017 study investigated the leading causal theory of association between greenspace exposure and spectacles use as a proxy for myopia, finding a 28% reduction in the likelihood of spectacles use per interquartile range increase in time spent in greenspace.
 In Taiwan, government policies that require schools to send all children outdoors for a minimum amount of time have driven down the prevalence of myopia in children.

 Glasses and contacts

 The use of reading glasses when doing close work may improve vision by reducing or eliminating the need to accommodate.
 Altering the use of eyeglasses between full-time, part-time, and not at all does not appear to alter myopia progression.
 The American Optometric Association's Clinical Practice Guidelines found evidence of effectiveness of bifocal lenses and recommends it as the method for "myopia control".
 In some studies, bifocal and progressive lenses have not shown differences in altering the progression of myopia compared to placebo.

-In the United States, the Food and Drug Administration (FDA) has approved myopia control contact lenses such as CooperVision's MiSight and Johnson & Johnson Vision's Acuvue Abiliti.
-Yet the agency has yet to approve any myopia control spectacle lenses.
+In December 2025, the United States Food and Drug Administration approved a new type of lens to help nearsightedness in six to 12 year olds, based on data from the manufacturer Essilor showing children experienced a 70% reduction in the progression of their myopia after two years, with a 50% reduction in eye lengthening in the same period.
+The lenses use 11 concentric rings full of raised dots to refocus the light onto the retina to slow down the stress on the eye.